DragonStuff/galactic-diner-guide/README.md

 ### Step 3: set up the database

-Before starting the application, we need to create the database and run migrations and seeds.
-Run the following command to do all of these at one glance:
+Before starting the application, we need to create the database and run migrations:

 ```bash
 docker compose run --rm galactic mix ecto.setup